-In this article, I will explain about $PSScriptRoot automatic variable in PowerShell and its information.
+In this article, we will discuss the $PSScriptRoot automatic variable in PowerShell and its information.

 PowerShell PSScriptRoot Empty

-Let’s understand PowerShell $PSScriptRoot empty with below command
+Let’s understand PowerShell $PSScriptRoot empty with the below command

 PS D:\PowerShell> $PSScriptRoot PS D:\PowerShell>